hephaestus-compiler-project/types-bug-study-artifact/README.md

 contains a `.diff` and a `stats.csv` file.

-# Step by Step Instructions
+# Step-by-Step Instructions

-In the following section, we provide scripts that reproduce the results presented in the paper using the dataset from `data` directory.
+In the following section, we provide scripts that reproduce the results presented in the paper using the dataset from the `data` directory.

 ## Collecting Bugs & Fixes (Section 2.1)

-Run the following script to print the results of the bug collection phases.
+Run the following script to print the results of our bug collection phases.
-Specifically, it will print the data of Table 1.
+Specifically, the script reproduces Table 1.

 ```bash
 ./scripts/data_collection_stats.sh data/collection
 ```

-In `data/collection` directory is the data of the bugs that compose our initial dataset.
-The above script prints the following.
+The above script prints the following

 ```
 Language         Phase 1         Phase 2